sidart/bizdom/_posts/2020-07-29-days-of-missed-call.md

 date: '2020-07-30 00:00:00'
 layout: post
 subtitle: 'The days of Rs.
 16 mins: How it got started?'
-description: Before Data was not Oil, know more the story of how our telecom story got kick-started 25 years back.
+description: Before Data was not Oil.
+Get to know more about the story of how our telecom adventure got kick-started 25 years back.
 image: https://res.cloudinary.com/thebizdom-in/image/upload/v1596047451/IndiaMobile_ukoqod.png
 optimized_image: https://res.cloudinary.com/thebizdom-in/image/upload/v1596047451/IndiaMobile_ukoqod.png
 category: technology